 What should campers refrain from bringing to camp?
 Cell phone, IPods, portable game systems, money, or anything else of value should be left at home in order to ensure the safety of their belongings, as well as participation in group activities.

 Does camp offer financial aid?
 Yes.
-There are several local organizations offering scholarships for camp tuition.
+There are several local organizations offering scholarships for camp fee.
 Please follow the links below to apply. - Youth Reach - Jump Start - Health Star

 We also offer refer-a-friend and sibling discounts.
 Please see Dates & Rates for more info.